njmittet/learning-kotlin/README.md

 ```

 ### Extension Functions
+## Lambda Functions
+A higher-order function is a function that takes functions as parameters and/or returns a function.

+## Lambda Functions

 Kotlin lets you add new functions to any class.
 Extension function look a lot like normal functions, but the type they extend must be specified: